Sri8397/smart-light-project/guide.md

 ---

-✅ Make sure both the Pi and server have matching MQTT topics and device MAC configurations.
+✅ Ensure both Raspberry Pi and server use matching MQTT topics and device MAC configurations.